vesoft-inc/nebula/docs/manual-EN/2.query-language/4.statement-syntax/2.data-query-and-manipulation-statements/delete-edge-syntax.md

 # Delete Edge Syntax

-Given an edge type, the source vertex and the dest vertex, Nebula supports `DELETE` the edge, its associated properties, the edge weight, and edge with a certain rank, the syntax as the follows:
+Given an edge type, the source vertex and the dest vertex, Nebula supports `DELETE` the edge, its associated properties, the edge ranking, and edge with a certain rank, the syntax as the follows:

 ```ngql
 DELETE EDGE <edge_type> <vid> -> <vid>@ranking [, <vid> -> <vid> ...]